-Missouri Valley College

-Athletic Training Program Application

-Division of Health Sciences

-Tammy Plains

-500 E. College

-Marshall, MO 65340

-P: 660-831-4063

-F: 660-831-0975

-plainst@moval.edu

-Missouri Valley College Athletic Training Program Application for Admission Check-off List appi lication be received before any other documents (i.e., nours log, transcripts, and reference forms).
-Application form (with current photo attached) Written essay 3 reference forms - The reference form and directions are located separately on the MVC ATP website under "prospective students" l from a certified or licensed athletic trainer 1 from a professor or instructor 1 from another individual of your choice who IS NOT a family member Hours log MVC Observation Students Ensure your observation log is completed - we will collect them Transfer Students Submit an athletic training hours log listing a MINIMUM of 75 hours OR A letter/statement from an athletic trainer certifying you have completed a MINIMUM of 75 hours of observation.
+Missouri Valley College Athletic Training Program Application Division of Health Sciences Tammy Plains 500 E. College Marshall, MO 65340 P: 660-831-4063 F: 660-831-0975 plainst@moval.edu be received before any other documents (i.e., hours log, transcripts, and reference forms). ation form (with current photo attached) Writte 3 refere ence forms - The reference form and directions are located separately on the MVC ATP e under "prospective students" 1 from a certified or licensed athletic trainer 1 from a professor or instructor 1 from another individual of your choice who IS NOT a family member Hours Hours log MVC Observation Students Ensure your observation log is completed - we will collect them Transfer Students Submit an athletic training hours log listing a MINIMUM of 75 hours OR A letter/statement from an athletic trainer certifying you have completed a MINIMUM of 75 hours of observation.
 These hours must be performed after high school.
 This can be included as part of a reference form.
-ACT/SAT report form (international and transfer students only) TEAS AH test (scheduled or taken) Official transcripts (transfer students only) Resume (optional) Revised : August 1, 2016 5
+ACT/S AT report form (international and transfer students only) TEAS A AH test (scheduled or taken) Official transcripts (transfer students only) Resume e (optional) 8